Kshitij-Ambilduke/py2048/README.md

 ## Description:
 2048 is a slide puzzle game in which by sliding numbers in the game grid a desired number (defautly 2048) is to be achieved.
 Whlie the game is being played, on every valid move, a random "2" is generated in the grid wherever place in empty.
 The game can by played with WASD keys on the keyboard, where, W key does a up-shift, A key does a left-shift, S key does a down-shift and the D key does a right-shift.
-It is to be noted that the CAPS LOCK should be turned off while playing the game or the moves will be considered as invalid move.
 The game is made more dynamic by letting the user choose the size of the grid that they want to play in and also deciding the winning number.
 It is to be noted that the winning number should always be a power of 2.

 ## Game Rules: